-Kevin F. Jursinski is recognized by objective rating services (see below) as one of Southwest Florida's premier attorneys.
+Kevin F. Jursinski is recognized by the objective rating services of Martindale Hubbell as one of Southwest Florida's premier attorneys.
 He has concentrated more than 35 years of practice in the area of real estate, business and construction law in Naples and Fort Myers.

 Important Notice and Disclosure.
 While we welcome inquiries about potential representation, please do not send any confidential information about any matter before we agree to represent you in that matter or we request information.
 Pursuant to Opinion 07-3, dated January 16, 2009, any information sent to us unilaterally may not be treated as confidential information and, depending on the circumstances, could be used against the person sending the information.
 Accordingly, before sending any confidential information to us, please contact us so that we may determine if we have any conflicts of interest and if we are otherwise able to represent you.